Dorinda Clark-Cole: BET Awards

 The BET Awards are awarded annually by the Black Entertainment Television network.
 Dorinda Clark-Cole has received 2 nominations.

+BMI Trailblazers of Gospel Music Awards

+The BMI Trailblazers of Gospel Music Awards are awarded annually.
+Clark-Cole has been recognized once and honored once.

 Dove Awards

 The Dove Awards are awarded annually by the Gospel Music Association.
-Dorinda Clark-Cole has won 2 awards from 10 nominations.
+Clark-Cole has won 2 awards from 12 nominations.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-Dorinda Clark-Cole has won 2 awards from 10 nominations.
+Dorinda Clark-Cole has won 3 awards from 10 nominations, including a Lifetime Achievement award.

 NAACP Image Awards

 The NAACP Image Awards are awarded annually by the National Association for the Advancement of Colored People (NAACP).
 Dorinda Clark-Cole has won 2 awards from 4 nominations.

 Soul Train Awards

 The Soul Train Music Awards are awarded annually.
 Dorinda Clark-Cole has received 1 award.

 Stellar Awards

 The Stellar Awards are awarded annually by SAGMA.
-Dorinda Clark-Cole has received 12 awards and 1 honorary award.
+Dorinda Clark-Cole has received 15 awards and 2 honorary awards.